navapbc/template-infra/docs/infra/set-up-app-database.md

 ### 1. Make sure you're authenticated into the AWS account where you want to deploy this environment

-This set up takes effect in whatever account you're authenticated into.
-To see which account that is, run
+This setup applies to the account you're authenticated into.
+To see which account that is, run:

 ```bash
 aws sts get-caller-identity
 ```

-To see a more human readable account alias instead of the account, run
+To see a more human readable account alias instead of the account, run:

 ```bash
 aws iam list-account-aliases